 For closer access to the Altopiano, Compatsch is better situated but offers almost no amenities or shops.
 The town of Siusi is quaint and has a very local feel to it.
 It also lies in the german speaking part of the Dolomites.

 Suisi also makes a great place to start an adventure into the Rosengarten Nature Park to the South.

 Alpi di Suisi

-The meadows, the main attraction of the town, are a short 20 minute drive away.
+The meadows, the main attraction of the town, are a short 20-minute drive away.
 The road however is closed to public traffic during certain hours.
-With a little planning ahead though you shouldn’t have any problems to visit.
+With a little planning ahead though you shouldn’t have any problems visiting.

-FYI: Make yourself aware of the road restrictions to Alpi di Siusi.
-They are in this article.
-I have met several groups who have been fined €100+ for breaking the rules.
+TIP: Make yourself aware of the road restrictions to Alpi di Siusi.
+I talk about them in this article.
+I met several groups who have been fined €100+ for breaking the rules.